Is Polymarket Legal in California?

 Must be 18 years or older and have a legal, U.S. residential address within the applicable state, D.C., or U.S. territories.
 Not available in AZ, IL, MA, MD, MI, MT, NV, and OH.

-Why Polymarket’s Legal Access Looks Different in California
+Why Polymarket Is Legal in California

 California still bans sports betting under state law.
-The California Senate’s March 2026 budget materials plainly says that sports betting is illegal in California, and state officials have been scrutinizing products that can resemble sports betting, including prediction markets.
+The California Senate’s March 2026 budget materials plainly say that sports betting is illegal in California, and state officials have been scrutinizing products that can resemble sports betting, including prediction markets.

 So, when people ask whether Polymarket is legal in California or not, the answer has to be a little more careful than a quick yes or no. Eligible users can access Polymarket US, but not because California changed its sportsbook laws.